 I've actually been thinking of getting this image as a tattoo so it seemed like the obvious place to start.
 To be honest if I'd had any clue how complicated this design would be to fold I'd probably never have started but I'm thrilled with the results so I'm glad I gave it a go :o) I'm not even going to talk about creating the pattern here, I'll just tell you it took me the best part of a day and there was a lot of swearing involved - it definitely wasn't an easy task LOL.
 Once you have the pattern it's time to get started on actually making your folded book art though and that's the fun part!

 First let's look at the things you'll need:

 What you need to get started

-Obviously most importantly is a book, it doesn't have to be a new book (as long as the pages aren't lose and likely to fall out) and a hardback is probably better because it gives you a more solid frame for your image but I'm using a paperback because it's a book I had spare.
+Obviously most importantly is a book, it doesn't have to be a new book (as long as the pages aren't loose and likely to fall out) and a hardback is probably better because it gives you a more solid frame for your image but I'm using a paperback because it's a book I had spare.
 The main thing to bear in mind is that the book needs to have enough pages for your design (if you buy a pattern it should tell you how many pages you need and of course creating your own design you can work it to the book you want to use like I did) and is also the right height (some images require a taller book than others).
 You'll also need your pattern, a pencil, ruler and a sharp knife (not pictured).